Tarek Morad: 2018 season

 On August 8 Morad signed with the Tampa Bay Rowdies of the USL and made his Tampa debut on the day, helping the Rowdies earn a clean sheet against Charleston.

 2019 season

 The 2019 season saw Morad become a crucial player for the Tampa Bay Rowdies, making 34 appearances as his team finished 5th in the Eastern Conference, before losing the Conference Quarter Final 2–1 to his old team Louisville City on October 27, 2019.
 On November 19, 2019, Morad announced on his Twitter account that he was leaving the Tampa Bay Rowdies.

 San Diego Loyal SC

 2020 season

 On September 1, 2020, Morad joined USL Championship side San Diego Loyal for the remainder of the season.

 Oakland Roots

-2021 season

 On December 21, 2020, it was announced that Morad would join USL Championship side Oakland Roots ahead of their inaugural season in the league.
+After three seasons with the club, he was not re-signed for the 2024 season.